Explainer

 Humanitarian Diplomacy

-The Centre supports more deliberate, principled, and effective humanitarian diplomacy at both the frontline and the highest political levels.
+The Centre supports humanitarian diplomacy at both the frontline and the highest political levels.

-Alongside this, we are building the evidence base on what works in humanitarian diplomacy, supporting humanitarian diplomacy with armed groups, and advising those with the power to change how humanitarian diplomacy is funded, practiced, and understood.
+Alongside this, we are building the evidence base by documenting what works in humanitarian diplomacy, supporting humanitarian diplomacy with armed groups, and advising those with the power to change how humanitarian diplomacy is funded, practiced, and understood.

 What we mean by Humanitarian Diplomacy

-The links between Humanitarian Diplomacy, reducing violence and building peace
+The links between Humanitarian Diplomacy and building peace

-Humanitarian diplomacy is distinct and independent from, but can complement, political, peacebuilding and mediation efforts.
-Humanitarians should not be instrumentalised by peace processes.
-Indeed, humanitarian action derives its legitimacy and access from being perceived as neutral, impartial, and independent.
+Humanitarian diplomacy is distinct from, and independent of, political, peacebuilding, and mediation efforts.
+Humanitarian action derives its legitimacy and access from being perceived as neutral, impartial, and independent.
+And that perception must be protected.

 Why this matters now